Dickinson Bayou: Implementing a Watershed Protection Plan

 Background

-Dickinson Bayou (Segments 1103 and 1104) has been impaired for bacteria and depressed dissolved oxygen since 1996.
-As a result, the bayou does not currently fulfill its aquatic-life or contact-recreation uses, creating environmental and public-health concerns.
-In 2004, the Dickinson Bayou Watershed Partnership formally came together through a shared interest in preserving and enhancing the natural integrity of the watershed.
-The Partnership completed a watershed-protection plan (WPP) in the spring of 2009.
-The WPP is currently under revision to incorporate new information developed in conjunction with a recent total maximum daily load for bacteria.
+Dickinson Bayou (Segments 1103 and 1104 in the San Jacinto-Brazos Coastal Basin) has not met state water quality criteria or has been of concern due to bacteria and dissolved oxygen concentrations since 1996.
+As a result, the bayou does not meet the aquatic-life or contact-recreation uses established in the Texas Surface Water Quality Standards.
+In 2004, the Dickinson Bayou Watershed Partnership came together through the shared interest of its members in preserving and enhancing the natural integrity of the watershed.
+The Partnership completed a WPP in the spring of 2009, which was then revised to incorporate information from total maximum daily loads (TMDLs) that identified bacteria reductions necessary to meet the criteria for support of the contact recreation use in eight areas of the bayou and some of its tributaries.

 Project Description

-The primary goal of this project is to implement and demonstrate effective best management practices (BMPs) within the Dickinson Bayou watershed.
+This project implemented and demonstrated effective best management practices (BMPs) within the Dickinson Bayou watershed.
 Water-smart landscaping and low-impact development (LID) education were promoted through installation of two water-smart demonstration landscapes and two LID demonstration sites.
-Workshops about proper maintenance of on-site sewage facilities (such as septic tanks) were held, and a hazard map developed.
-The use of wetlands was promoted by working with local stormwater authorities and installing a stormwater-treatment wetland.
+Workshops were held about proper maintenance of on-site sewage facilities (septic tanks), and a hazard map was developed.
+The use of wetlands to protect and enhance water quality was promoted through work with local stormwater authorities to install a stormwater-treatment wetland.

 For More Information